oneapi-src/oneDNN/rfcs/20240326-block-level-api/README.md

   object creation parameters) have to be known in order to layout data in an optimal way.

-In order to make the case where brgemm objects are recreated for the sole purpose of packing data, brgemm obect creation will be split in two steps (brgemm::desc and brgemm classes) to avoid jitting overheads.
-This will introduce some overhead for brgemm objects creation though (potential extra copies upon brgemm constructor call).
+In order to reduce overheads when brgemm objects are recreated for the sole purpose of querying `pack_type`, brgemm object kernel jitting will be split from brgemm object creation (separate generate function).

-#### Other considerations
+#### Other API considerations

-The recommendation as a starting point is to make query mandatory: no layout forcing on user side.
-This simplifies the configurations supported by brgemm.
+Original brgemm API takes $\alpha$ and $\beta$ scalar values (to scale $A_i \cdot B_i$ products and $C$ respectively).
+We will not expose them for a few reasons:
+- in practice, it seems only $\alpha = 1$ and $\beta = {0, 1}$ are used
+- those are scalar so they have limited use for quantization support,
+- they have float datatype, which is ambiguous for integer configurations.

+For scaling, we will expose a `set_scales()` method that allow to specify the data-type for scales, for each inputs/outputs, as well as shapes/granularity.
+To replace beta, we will expose a boolean knobs through `set_add_C` to select if C should be overwritten ($\beta=0$) or added ($\beta=1$).

 Given that we have no support internally for transa/tranb, those will not be exposed as well.
 We will also support only row major representation, and not expose a knob to select row/column major.

-Given the small number of layouts, we will expose a layout tag enum (next section will address the lack of need for metadata handling by oneDNN brgemm).

 ## Low precision handling.